brieucdegoussencourt/CookieClicker---Nat_Fab_Bri/README.md

 * **Nathaniel** - [GitHub](https://github.com/NateGithub9)
 * **Brieuc** - [GitHub](https://github.com/brieucdegoussencourt)

- ## What, When, Why?
+ ## WHAT ?
+WHEN ?
+WHY ?

 This challenge is part of the web developer training @ [Becode](https://becode.org/fr/) - June 2024.

-The aime of the project is to consolidate on what we've leanrned so far and more specifically to develop our skills with Javascript.
+The aim of the project is to consolidate on what we've leanrned so far and more specifically to develop our skills with Javascript.

 Here are the full [guidelines](https://github.com/brieucdegoussencourt/Swartz-9/blob/main/2.The-Hill/1.Javascript/cookieClicker.md)

-## How, Who ?
+## HOW ?
+WHO ?

-The team is composed of three people: Fabrice, Nathaniel and Brieuc.
+The team is composed of three people: **Fabrice, Nathaniel & Brieuc**.

-They have 6 days to create an online game kinda like this [one](https://orteil.dashnet.org/cookieclicker/).
+We have 6 days to create an online game kinda like this [one](https://orteil.dashnet.org/cookieclicker/).

-They will work mainly remotely thanks to **Discord** and **Github**.
+We will work mainly remotely thanks to **Discord** and **Github**.

 ### DAY #1

 To start we got together, read the challenge guidelines and shared our toughts on how to proceed.

-We made a rough mockup on paper to set the main functionality in an HTML document.
+Firstly we decided to set clear defined roles in order to split the work.

 We organised the team as such: Fabrice woudl tackle the HTML structure and basic CSS, Nathaniel would take care of Javascript and Brieuc would handle the Project Manager role in ordrer to organize the work.

+We made a rough mockup on paper to have a general vision of the HTML document.

 A github repository was created with the main files and we were ready to start.